Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Protect

 Protect is a set of rules and features designed for Production **environments** to monitor and block **attacks**.
-Protect is considered an agent mode and, is supported by the Java, .NET, Node, Ruby, Python and Proxy agents.
+Protect is considered an **agent** mode; it's supported by the Java, .NET, Node, Ruby, Python and Proxy agents.
 This mode tracks values from sources, performs an initial analysis, and then examines values at **sinks** to determine if an attack is taking place.

 ---